Learning $k$-Modal Distributions via Testing: Preliminaries

-Our second tool, due to Birg\'{e}~\cite{Birge:87b}, provides a sample-optimal and computationally efficient algorithm to learn monotone distributions in total variation distance.
+Our second tool, due to Birg\'{e}~\cite{Birge:87b}, provides a sample-optimal and computationally efficient algorithm to learn monotone distributions to $\eps$-accuracy in total variation distance.
 Before we state the relevant theorem, we need a definition.
 We say that a distribution $p$ is $\delta$-close to being non-increasing (resp. non-decreasing) if there exists a non-increasing (resp. non-decreasing) distribution $q$ such that $\dtv(p,q)\leq \delta$.
 We are now ready to state Birg\'{e}'s result:

-\begin{theorem}[\cite{Birge:87b}, Theorem 1] (semi-agnostic learner) There is an algorithm $\ANI$ with the following performance guarantee: Given $m$ independent samples from a distribution $p$ over $[n]$ which is $\opt$-close to being non-increasing, $\ANI$ performs $\tilde{O}( m \cdot \log n + m^{1/3} \cdot (\log n)^{5/3})$ bit-operations and outputs a (succinct description of a) hypothesis distribution $\widetilde{p}$ over $[n]$ that satisfies The aforementioned algorithm partitions the domain $[n]$ in $O(m^{1/3} \cdot (\log n)^{2/3})$ intervals and outputs a hypothesis distribution that is uniform within each of these intervals. \end{theorem}
+\begin{theorem}[\cite{Birge:87b}, Theorem 1] (semi-agnostic learner) There is an algorithm $\ANI$ with the following performance guarantee: Given $m$ independent samples from a distribution $p$ over $[n]$ which is $\opt$-close to being non-increasing, $\ANI$ performs $\tilde{O}( m \cdot \log n + m^{1/3} \cdot (\log n)^{5/3})$ bit operations and outputs a (succinct description of a) hypothesis distribution $\widetilde{p}$ over $[n]$ that satisfies

+The aforementioned algorithm partitions the domain $[n]$ in $O(m^{1/3} \cdot (\log n)^{2/3})$ intervals and outputs a hypothesis distribution that is uniform within each of these intervals. \end{theorem}

-By taking $m = \Omega (\log n / \eps^3)$, one obtains a hypothesis such that $\E[\dtv(\widetilde{p},p)] \leq 2 \cdot \opt + \eps.$ We stress that Birg\'{e}'s algorithm for learning non-increasing distributions~\cite{Birge:87b} is in fact ``semi-agnostic'', in the sense that it also learns distributions that are close to being non-increasing; this robustness will be crucial for us later (since in our final algorithm we will use Birg\'{e}'s algorithm on distributions identified by our tester, that are close to monotone but not necessarily perfectly monotone).
+By taking $m = \Omega (\log n / \eps^3)$, one obtains a hypothesis such that $\E[\dtv(\widetilde{p},p)] \leq 2 \cdot \opt + \eps.$ We stress that Birg\'{e}'s algorithm for learning non-increasing distributions~\cite{Birge:87b} is in fact ``semi-agnostic,'' in the sense that it also learns distributions that are close to being non-increasing; this robustness will be crucial for us later (since in our final algorithm we will use Birg\'{e}'s algorithm on distributions identified by our tester, that are close to monotone but not necessarily perfectly monotone).
 This semi-agnostic property is not explicitly stated in~\cite{Birge:87b} but it can be shown to follow easily from his results.
 We show how the semi-agnostic property follows from Birg\'{e}'s results in Appendix~\ref{sec:birge-agnostic}.
 Let $\AND$ denote the corresponding semi-agnostic algorithm for learning non-decreasing distributions.